 Which Individuals Can Benefit from a Genetic Methylation Test?

-• Hormone Therapy and Toxin Exposure: Aids in understanding detoxification and hormone metabolism, crucial for patients undergoing hormone therapy or exposed to toxins.
+- Hormone Therapy and Toxin Exposure: Aids in understanding detoxification and hormone metabolism, which is crucial for patients undergoing hormone therapy or exposed to toxins.

 Methylation testing can reveal imbalances in essential methylation metabolites, such as methionine, SAMe, and homocysteine.
-These markers are crucial for synthesizing neurotransmitters, and the metabolism of vitamins, minerals, and amino acids.
+These markers are crucial for synthesizing neurotransmitters and metabolizing vitamins, minerals, and amino acids.
 The results help evaluate nutritional needs and can guide personalized dietary and supplement plans to prevent chronic diseases and improve overall health.

 If you’re considering getting tested, explore our comprehensive guide on testing for methylation, which covers everything from preparation to understanding your results and planning your next steps.